Job Offer Negotiation

 But now what?
 Just when you’ve gotten the very result you’ve been looking for, you have another set of questions to consider.

-Here’s how you can proceed, methodically and wisely—knowing that a CLA career counselor is always available to help you navigate this sometimes complicated process.
+Here’s how you can proceed, methodically and wisely—knowing that a CLA career coach is always available to help you navigate this sometimes complicated process.

 - Don’t respond to a job/internship offer on the spot.
 Instead, thank the interviewer and express your gratitude.
 Then ask about a timeline for getting back to them with your decision.

-- When you’re reviewing an offer—particularly one for a full-time, permanent job—look at it holistically: your fit with the organization, your fit with the position, the salary, and the various benefits (health insurance, 401[k], life insurance, vacation days, etc.).
+- When you’re reviewing an offer (see the Navigating the benefits package of a job offer handout)—particularly one for a full-time, permanent job—look at it holistically: your fit with the organization, your fit with the position, the salary, and the various benefits (health insurance, 401[k], life insurance, vacation days, etc.).

 - If you’re still interviewing with other organizations you’d like to work for, contact them and let them know you’ve received an offer.
 Then inquire about their timelines so you can make an informed decision.